WCGO

 WCGO (1590 AM) is a commercial radio station licensed to Evanston, Illinois, and serving the Chicago metropolitan area's northern suburbs.
 The station is owned by Jorge Rodriquez through licensee Ambiente Clasico LLC.
 WCGO has a brokered programming radio format where hosts buy time on the station and may use their shows to advertise their services or seek donations.
 On weekday mornings, the station airs Korean-language Christian radio programming.
 Russian language shows are heard in the afternoon.
 Evenings and weekends, WCGO airs brokered talk and ethnic shows.
 Overnight, it carries the nationally syndicated Coast to Coast AM with George Noory from Premiere Networks.

 By day, WCGO is powered at 10,000 watts non-directional.
-To protect other stations on 1590 AM from interference, at night it reduces power to 2,500 watts and uses a directional antenna with a four-tower array.
-The transmitter is on North McCormick Boulevard near West Howard Street in Skokie.
+To protect other stations on 1590 AM from interference, at night it reduces power to 2,500 watts and uses a directional antenna with a four-tower array The transmitter was previously on North McCormick Boulevard near West Howard Street in Skokie.
+Now the transmitter site is Evanston.
+The previous 4 tower array in Skokie has been replaced by a single tower in Evanston (further South near Lee Street).

 Programming is also heard on 250-watt FM translator W240EH at 95.9 MHz in Evanston.